Adityas221b/Gender_Classification/README.md

-# 🧠 Comsys Hackathon 2025 — Face Intelligence Challenge

-Welcome to our submission for the **Comsys Hackathon**!
-This repository contains cutting-edge solutions for **Task A (Gender Classification)** and **Task B (Distortion-Resistant Face Recognition)** using the latest AI architectures, augmentation strategies, and robust evaluation.

----

-## 📁 Tasks Overview

 ### ✅ Task A — Gender Classification
 A deep learning model trained to classify face images into **Male** or **Female**, even under **blur, lighting, or occlusion distortions**.